EpiData-dk/analysis/help/commands.md

 <a name="barchart" id="barchart"></a>
 ## barchart
 ```
-barchart Variable [StratifyVariable] [options]
+barchart XVariable [Y variable list] [!by:=StratifyVariable] [options]
 ```
-Draw a barchart for Variable.
-A barchart shows frequencies at each indiviual value of Variable.
+Draw a barchart for XVariable.
+A barchart shows either

+- frequencies at each indiviual value of XVariable or
+- the value of each of the Y variables at each individual value of XVariable

 ### parameters
-- Variable may be of any type
+- XVariable may be of any type
+- Y variables must be integer or float
 - Stratifyvariable may be of any type

 ### options

+The following options only apply when a single variable is specified.

+- `!by:=variable`

+   Will show bars for each value of the stratifying variable at each value of the XVariable
 - `!pct`

   Y-axis values are percentage of the total across strata